 - Put shredded meat in between two halves of small buns to make sliders like we did here

-- Hawaiian sweet bread buns are great to use
+Hawaiian sweet bread buns are great to use for a sweet and tangy flavor.

 - Our roast was 3.5 lbs.
 If you were cooking a much smaller piece, about 2 lbs. then 60 minutes may be enough to get it to the tenderness you want it.